AAdewunmi/Java-Email-Application/README.md

 1. without authentication,
 2. with TLS Authentication,
-3. with SSL Authentication
+3. with SSL Authentication and Email attachment

 ## 2. Tech Stack:

 - Java 9
 - JavaMail API
-- SMTP server
+- Gmail SMTP server

 ## 3. What is the MVP?